AlibabaCloudDocs/ros/intl.en-US/Resource Types/Redis/ALIYUN::REDIS::PrepayInstance.md

         "false"
       ]
     },
+    "InstanceConnection": {
+      "Type": "Json",
+      "Description": "Instance connection message."
+    },
     "InstanceName": {
       "Type": "String",
       "Description": "Display name of the instance, [2, 128] English or Chinese characters, must start with a letter or Chinese in size, can contain numbers, '_' or '.', '-'"
-    },
-    "VpcId": {
-      "Type": "String",
-      "Description": "The VPC id to create ecs instance."
     },
     "SSLEnabled": {
       "Type": "String",